-The constant tapping from my mechanical pencil has somewhat created a pretty impressive Monet-looking drawing on my notepad.
+The constant tapping from my mechanical pencil has somewhat created a pretty impressive Monet-inspired drawing on my notepad.

 My lovely co-founder, Julia, and I had been at it for days now.
-I was on the verge of giving up for a lack of a clear solution: how can we create an “about us” page that really characterises who we are?
+I was on the verge of giving up for a lack of a clear solution to our brand story: how can we create an “about us” page that really characterises who we are?